 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Understand how Australian media laws and regulations compare with those of select ther nations 2 Understand certain media policies and regulations can either enable or constrain effective medi environment 3 Understand the obligations and rights of media praticitioners in the execution o their duties 4 Understand some of the problems and limitations of applying old media laws in new media evironments 5 Become more skilled in critical thinking and case analysis 6 Become more skilled in evaluating the relevance and appropriateness of regulatory frameworks 7 Be able to appreciate the complex issues associated with media regulation 8 Be able to research and evaluate media products and policies 9 Understand changing media landscapes and their possible legal implications
+1 Understand how Australian media laws and regulations compare with those of other nations 2 Understand how media policies and regulations enable or constrain effective media environments 3 Understand the obligations and rights of media practitioners in the execution of their duties 4 Understand some of the problems and limitations of applying old media laws in new media evironments 5 Become more skilled in critical thinking and case analysis 6 Become more skilled in evaluating the relevance and appropriateness of regulatory frameworks 7 Be able to appreciate the complex issues associated with media regulation 8 Be able to research and evaluate media products and policies 9 Understand changing media landscapes and their possible legal implications

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.

 Attribute 2: Creative and critical thinking, and problem solving

 Graduates are effective problems-solvers, able to apply critical, creative and evidence-based thinking to conceive innovative responses to future challenges.